basilfx/project-egolf/about.markdown

 The aim is not only to customize the car to my liking, but also to build a reliable reference for others working on similar projects.

+One word of caution: all the information provided here is based on my own experiences and research.
+While I strive for accuracy, modifications can vary greatly between vehicles and model years.
+Always double-check my findings with official documentation.
+I cannot be held responsible for any damage or malfunctions that may occur as a result of following this blog.

 Continue reading?
 The journey starts [here][1].

 [1]: {% post_url 2025-04-21-the-buy %}